marine08el/algaepackage/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Algae Package is to provide an educational tool for exploring intertidal algae species.
-It visualizes foreshore layering schemes, provides short descriptive texts, and allows users to interact with algae species through photo cards and data summaries.
+The goal of Algae Package is to obtain information on intertidal algae thanks to short descriptions and interactive cards,locate algae according to its position on the foreshore, visualize the distribution of algae in Europe and detect algae accumulation with indexes.

 ## Contents